2025 Events

 Arts events and workshops at Landcraft Garden Foundation are made possible by a grant from the New York State Council on the Arts with support of the Office of the Governor and the New York State Legislature.

-Stay tuned for more events and workshops, including a Fergus Garrett Weekend, a Movie in the Garden, a Pilobolus Dance Performance, and a Pilobolus Intertactive Workshop.
+Stay tuned for more events and workshops, including a Fergus Garrett Weekend and a Movie in the Garden this summer.